Serenay Sarıkaya: 2013–present: Behzat Ç. Ankara Yanıyor, Medcezir, and other projects

 In May 2013, Sarıkaya began filming Behzat Ç. Ankara Yanıyor, a movie adapted from the television series Behzat Ç. Bir Ankara Polisiyesi.
 In the same year, she appeared alongside Çağatay Ulusoy in the series Medcezir, which is based on the American show The O.C..
 The screenplay was written by Ece Yörenç, and the series was directed by Ali Bilgin.
 Sarıkaya's character, Mira Beylice, was an adaptation of one of the original series' characters, Marissa Cooper.
 In 2014, she appeared in a Elidor commercial, alongside her Medcezir co-star Hazar Ergüçlü.
 She later became the face of Mavi Jeans after signing a two-year contract.
 For the promotion of their spring–summer collection, Sarıkaya shot commercials alongside Brazilian model Francisco Lachowski.
 Sarıkaya filmed another ad in 2016 for Mavi, with Barbara Palvin.
 For the 2015 spring–summer collection, Sarıkaya appeared in front of the camera with Kerem Bürsin, and their singing received a positive response from audiences.

 In 2017–18, Sarıkaya starred in the show Fi, which is based on a series of novels by Azra Kohen.
 Fi was one of the first major Turkish television productions to be streamed online by puhutv.

 From 2017 to 2018, she was the brand ambassador for Head & Shoulders, filming various campaigns and awareness projects.

 In 2019, she made her theatrical debut as Alice with the musical Alice Müzikali, an adaptation of Lewis Carroll's Alice's Adventures in Wonderland.
 The show was first staged in February 2019 and returned for a second season in September 2019.
 After a break due to the COVID-19 pandemic, Alice once again returned to the stage on 7 February 2022.

-Sarıkaya was cast to film the biograpic Bergen, detailing the life of singer Belgin Sarılmışer.
+Sarıkaya was cast to film the biographic Bergen, detailing the life of singer Belgin Sarılmışer.
 However, due to difficulties caused by the pandemic and other factors, she left the project.
 In 2021, she became the first-ever Turkish brand ambassador for Bulgari.